How Does Alprostadil Treat Erectile Dysfunction?

 How Do I Insert the Suppository?

-- Before inserting the pellet of medicine, urinate.
-The small amount of urine left in the urethra will help lubricate the channel and dissolve the suppository after it has been inserted.
+First, urinate.
+The small amount of urine left in the urethra will help dissolve the suppository.

-- To help dissolve the suppository once inside, roll your penis between your hands for 10 seconds.
-If you feel any stinging, continue this motion to help the stinging stop.
+To help dissolve the suppository once inside, roll your penis between your hands for 10 seconds.
+If you feel any stinging, continue this motion to help that feeling stop.

-If you have any questions, be sure to ask your doctor or pharmacist.
+If you have questions, ask your doctor or pharmacist.